Ximi1970/systray-x/README.md

 Warning:

-This add-on and companion app will NOT work with full wayland desktops.
+This add-on and companion app will NOT work with full Wayland desktops.

 ## Donations